gbeckers/Darr/docs/readability.rst

 readability.
 For example, index arrays that are used under the hood to find subarrays have a signed integer type because that is most compatible with other languages, even though in Darr/NumPy an unsigned integer would be more space efficient.
-Darr chooses int64 as the default even though, bizarrely, R does not support int64.
+Darr chooses int64 as the default even though, R does not support int64.
 R does support int32, but that would limit the size of Darr ragged arrays to the extent that is impractical for some use cases.
 On the other hand we'd like compatibility with R as much as possible because of its